Prathamesh282/Sachbol-AI/README.md

 ## Disabling Heavy Local Models (Groq-only mode)

-If you don't have GPU / don't want to download the 3B model, add to `.env`:
+If you don't have a GPU / don't want to download large models, add to `.env`:

 ```
+USE_QWEN_LOCAL=false
+USE_BGE_RERANKER=false
 USE_DEBERTA=false
-USE_QWEN_LOCAL=false
 ```

-The app runs entirely on Groq 70B + Credibility scorer.
+The app runs entirely on Groq LLaMA-4 Scout + Credibility scorer.
-Verdicts are still high-quality — just without the local model contributions.
+Verdicts are still high quality — just without the local model contributions.

 ---